pdennis/VA_wait_times_tracker/readme.md

 streamlit run va_viz.py
 ```
 Launches the interactive visualization dashboard in your web browser.

+## Project Status
+- Data collection began in February 2025
+- Daily data has been collected for approximately 3 months
+- The database now contains thousands of records spanning hundreds of facilities

 ## Project Goals
 1. Create a historical dataset of VA facility wait times that can be used to analyze trends